Planning an Undergraduate Academic Program

 - Minors will consist of a minimum of 18 credits with at least 12 credits at the upper level.
 The three exceptions are Music, Art, and Theatre.

-- The official transcript will include only type of degree and date earned; major(s), minor(s), and All-University Honors, Honors in the Major and any Semester Honors achieved.
-Certificates are only transcribed if a degree is earned.
+- The official transcript will include only type of degree and date earned; major(s), minor(s), and All-University Honors, Distinction in the Major and any Semester Honors achieved.
+Certificates are only transcribed if a Bachelor's degree is earned.

 - Diplomas will carry only the degree (B.A., B.S., etc.) and All-University Honors if achieved.

 - Overlapping of requirements for majors, minors, and professional programs with the general education requirements is permitted.

 - Courses may not count for two requirements in a major, minor, professional program or general education.